conda/constructor/docs/source/construct-yaml.md

 _types:_ list, string<br/>

 Adds extra panels to the installers to be shown after installation.

 For pkg installers, these can be compiled installer plug-ins or a directories containing an Xcode project.
 In the latter case, constructor will try and compile the project file using `xcodebuild`.

+For Windows, the extra pages must be nsi files.
+They will be inserted as-is before the conclusion page.

 ### `conclusion_file`